Wil Powell

 Wil Carlos Powell (born 26 August 1999) is a professional Australian rules footballer playing for the Gold Coast Suns in the Australian Football League (AFL).
 He made his debut in Round 15 of the 2018 season against the Collingwood Magpies at Carrara Stadium and scored a goal with his first kick.

 Early football

+Powell grew up in Scarborough, Western Australia.
+His grandfather Roy Powell played in three premierships with the East Perth Football Club.

-Powell is from Scarborough, Western Australia, and played Colts football for the Claremont Tigers in the West Australian Football League (WAFL).
+Powell played Colts football for the Claremont Tigers in the West Australian Football League (WAFL).
 He averaged 14 disposals and kicked eight goals from 18 games and was invited to test at the Western Australian State Combine.
 Powell was selected by the Suns with pick 19 in the 2017 national draft, their first selection.
 He was described as a "shock pick" and a "bolter"; Claremont had earlier posted a list of possible draftees from the club on Twitter, but Powell was not included.

 AFL career

 In May 2018, Powell extended his contract with the Suns to 2021.
 His 2022 season ended early with a compound fracture to his ankle.